Can Jesus be fully man and fully God?

 There is not one instant that Jesus regards Mary as His mother in the flesh; but there are several that reveal that He regards her as a woman.
 He cared for her as He cared for others, and not noticeably more.

 The Bible is clear on the fact that God is not a respecter of persons.
-He regards all of equal value.
-And even though Mary was of all women ever to live the most blessed, it was only because she bore the Messiah, and definitely not because she was the “mother of God” in the spiritual or physical sense.
+He regards all of equal intrinsic human value.
+And even though Mary was of all women ever to live the most blessed, it was only because she bore the Messiah, and definitely not because she was the “mother of God” in the spiritual or biological sense.
 And definitely not because she was innocent of sin, because scripture reveals that no one is without the guilt of sin.

 Why did Jesus claim to be the “Son of Man”?